Research

 Microbubbling Digital Assay

-Microbubbling assay cartoonBlowing bubbles: Labeling target proteins with microbubbles enables the highly sensitive detection of protein biomarkers (femtomolar level) in a digital assay at the point-of-care.
-The microbubbling readout can be detected using a smartphone camera and analyzed using a smartphone application for automated image analysis, developed using machine learning.
+Labeling target proteins with microbubbles enables the highly sensitive (femtomolar) detection of protein biomarkers in a digital assay at the point-of-care.
+The microbubbling readout can be detected using a smartphone camera and analyzed using an application for automated image analysis developed using machine learning.

 We introduce a simple microbubbling signaling strategy and describe a smart phone-based immunoassay platform to meet the clinical need of highly sensitive biomarker quantitation at the point-of-care (POC).
 In the microbubbling POC assay, protein molecules are facilely detected via digital microbubbling at femtomolar level, over 160 times more sensitive than current central clinical laboratory test, offering unmatched sensitivity and simplicity.
-Moreover, the nanoparticle-catalyzed microbubbles also bridge the “nano” world to the “micro” world in a brand new way.
+The nanoparticle-catalyzed microbubbles bridge the “nano” world to the “micro” world with a novel signal modality.

 Lateral Flow Assay